hcfman/sbts-install/README.md

 with the account details you entered when installing.

-This software is now released.
 For detailed tutorials about using this software please view my YouTube channel

 https://www.youtube.com/channel/UCXn7Z37_xwuxLPpcPTtdNRQ